Deltares/CanOpenFEWS/README.md

 The technical focus is on rainfall nowcasting and snow monitoring for operational forecasting, applied in a mountainous environment.
 The data sources are primarily [Meteorological Service of Canada Open Data](https://eccc-msc.github.io/open-data/readme_en/), but include a variety of remote sensing and re-analysis products.

+This repository is intended for those with some experience with the Delft-FEWS software.
+It is hosted on GitHub so that users can access workflows, model connections and displays for their own use.
 Please feel free to use the configuration to develop and improve your own applications.
 Also make contributions back!
 New data, methods, models and displays are all welcome.

 ## Rainfall Nowcasting